Medicine for Cerebral Palsy: Managing Symptoms and Improving Quality of Life

 Muscle Relaxants for Spasticity

 One of the most common symptoms of cerebral palsy is muscle spasticity, where muscles are stiff and difficult to move.
 Muscle relaxants like baclofen, diazepam, or dantrolene are often prescribed to reduce muscle stiffness and improve movement.
 These medications work by calming overactive nerves and reducing the signals that cause muscles to tighten.
-For individuals with spastic hemiplegia cerebral palsy, which affects one side of the body more than the other, muscle relaxants can be particularly helpful in allowing for more natural movement and improved daily functioning.
+For individuals with spastic hemiplegia, a type of cerebral palsy which affects one side of the body more than the other, muscle relaxants can be particularly helpful in allowing for more natural movement and improved daily functioning.

 Anticonvulsants to Manage Seizures